Converted Stables ,near Kirkby Stephen. Modern comforts in character cottage.

 Kirkby Stephen

 Located in Kirkby Stephen, this cottage is in a rural area and on a river.
 The area's natural beauty can be seen at Yorkshire Dales National Park and North Pennines, while Eden Valley Railway and Artbarr gallery are cultural highlights.
 Travelling with kids?
 Consider Brigflatts Meeting House and Kennedys Fine Chocolates.
-Fishing offers a great chance to get out on the surrounding water, or you can seek out an adventure with hiking, cycling and mountain biking nearby.
+Fishing offers a great chance to get out on the surrounding water, or you can seek out an adventure with cycling, hiking and mountain biking nearby.

-- Yorkshire Dales National Park - 1 min walk - 0.0 km
+Yorkshire Dales National Park - 1 min walk - 0.0 km

 Getting around